decembersnow1234/git_repo_sufficiency_policy/README.md

 ## 1_policy_extraction - Extraction of policies, outcomes and correlations

-This code permits the extraction of policies, their outcomes and the correlations between them.
+This code allows the extraction of policies, their outcomes and the correlations between them.

 It uses gpt-4o-mini from the OpenAI library. gpt-4o-mini, is a compact yet high-performance Large Language Model (LLM) developed by OpenAI.
 While GPT-4o-mini is not open-source, and its development and training processes lack transparency due to restricted access via OpenAI’s servers, its performance has been demonstrated to surpass other models.